IIIF/api/source/api/presentation/2.0/index.md

 ####  5.2.1 HTTP Details

 The format for all responses is JSON, and the sections below describe the structure to be returned in more detail.
-The primary response is when the manifest is requested and, for optimization reasons, this _MUST_ return the manifest with the default sequence, canvases and associations for image content resources embedded within it.
+The primary response is when the manifest is requested and, for optimization reasons, this _MUST_ return the manifest information with the default sequence, canvases and associations for image content resources embedded within it.
 Additional sequences and associations _MAY_ be available via additional calls, and if so, _MUST_ be referenced in the manifest.

 The content-type of the response _MUST_ be either `application/json` (regular JSON), or `application/ld+json` (JSON-LD).
 If the client explicitly wants the JSON-LD content-type, then it _MUST_ specify this in an Accept header, otherwise the server _MUST_ return the regular JSON content-type.

-If the regular JSON content-type is returned, then it is _recommended_{: .rfc} that the server provide a link header to the context document.
+If the regular JSON content-type is returned, then it is _RECOMMENDED_ that the server provide a link header to the context document.
 The syntax for the link header is below, and further described in [section 6.8 of the JSON-LD specification][json-ld-68].
 The context _MUST NOT_ be given in the link header if the client requests `application/ld+json`.

 ```
 Content-Type: application/json